FAQ

 What if the page takes time to load?
 Is there a “wait” function, or does the test fail?

-The automation bot has some tolerance.
+The automation service has some tolerance.
 For example, if you ask it to click a button, it waits up to 30 seconds for the button to appear.
 If the button appears within the window, the bot clicks it and continues; otherwise, it fails the test.
 Suppose your test requires a longer waiting period.
-In that case, you can add a Sleep action, which pauses execution for the specified time.
+In that case, you can add a Wait action, which pauses execution for the specified time.

 What are the limitations?

-- Not compatible with mobile.
+- Not compatible with mobile apps.

 What do I do if I a cookie banner keeps popping up?